-Within the second tier of support, students with more specialised needs are supported by Learning Diversity Specialists.
-In tier two students receive support in a combination of co-taught and small group support.
+Within the second tier of support, students with more specialised (diagnosed) needs are supported by Learning Diversity Specialists.
+In tier two, students receive support individually and/or in small groups.
 It is important that students, parents and teachers work closely together to design the form that the support will take.
+The aim of these support sessions is to support students to develop the skills and strategies to be independently successful in the classroom.
+Students typically receive determined cycles of active support (duration); their progress is then monitored by the Learning Diversity Specialist and teacher.
 Support within this tier accommodates the needs of approximately 15% of our student population.